pojntfx/jtodo-frontend-javafx/README.md

 ## Overview

-This project is a simple JavaFX todo app that connects to the [JTodo Server](https://pojntfx.github.io/jtodo-backend/).
+This project is a simple JavaFX todo app that connects to the [JTodo-Server](https://pojntfx.github.io/jtodo-backend/).

 ## Installation